“Can you compare EMDR vs Neurofeedback? Which is better for you? “

 Emdr and/or Neurofeedback- A Few More Considerations

 All trauma treatment modalities work in the hands of a skilled trauma specialist.
 So when considering Emdr vs Neurofeedback don’t get over-focused on the treatment modality.
 Therapy modality can make a difference, but generally it’s not the biggest factor.
+EMDR can be used to treat other conditions besides trauma, and so can neurofeedback.

 Remember, therapy of any kind is more effective when you have a good base in your life.
 If your external life is chaotic, or filled with fires that you must put out, that is going to slow down any therapeutic progress.
 One of my clients refers to his base as “his landing platform”.
 It’s his steady predictable, calm day to day life that allows him to manage career and relationship ups and downs- while doing his in- depth healing work